civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 6

-The purpose of the Council is to advance efforts for reconciliation with Indigenous peoples.
+The purpose of the Council is to advance reconciliation with Indigenous peoples.

 ### Section 7

 In carrying out its purpose, the Council is to

-develop and implement a multi-year national action plan to advance its efforts for reconciliation;
+develop and implement a multi-year national action plan to advance reconciliation;

-monitor and conduct research on the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada, including efforts to implement the Truth and Reconciliation Commission of Canada's Calls to Action;
+monitor and conduct research on the progress being made towards reconciliation in all sectors of Canadian society and by all governments in Canada to implement the Truth and Reconciliation Commission of Canada's Calls to Action;

+ensure that reconciliation is consistent with the protection and promotion of the rights of Indigenous peoples, including by advancing a rights-based approach to self-determination;

-conduct research on promising practices that advance efforts for reconciliation in all sectors of Canadian society, by all governments in Canada and at the international level;
+conduct research on practices that advance reconciliation in all sectors of Canadian society, by all governments in Canada and at the international level;

 monitor policies and programs of the Government of Canada, and federal laws, that affect Indigenous peoples;

-recommend measures to promote, prioritize and coordinate efforts for reconciliation in all sectors of Canadian society and by all governments in Canada;
+recommend measures to promote, prioritize and coordinate reconciliation in all sectors of Canadian society and by all governments in Canada;

-educate the public about Indigenous peoples' realities and histories and advocate for reconciliation in all sectors of Canadian society and by all governments in Canada; and
+educate the public about Indigenous peoples' realities and histories and advocate for reconciliation in all sectors of Canadian society and by all governments in Canada;

-stimulate innovative dialogue, thought and action on reconciliation.
+stimulate innovative dialogue, thought and action on reconciliation;

+monitor and report on the progress made on measurable outcomes, including in relation to the Truth and Reconciliation Commission of Canada's Call to Action number 55; and

+protect Indigenous language rights, including by ensuring that, to promote and support the participation of Indigenous persons in the work of the Council, translation and interpretation services are made available to them.

 ## Board of Directors

 ### Section 8

-The persons whose names are set out in the notice of directors sent under section `3` are to be selected by the Minister in collaboration with the transitional committee, taking into account sections `9`, `11` and `13` and the nominations referred to in subsection `10`(1).
+The persons whose names are set out in the notice of directors sent under section `3` are to be **jointly** selected by the Minister **and** the transitional committee, taking into account sections `9`, `11`, `**12**` and `13` and the nominations referred to in subsection `10`(1).

 ### Section 9